Creating an MCP Client: Connecting LLMs to the Real World

 });

-If the response includes a tool_use block, that means Claude wants to use one of the registered tools.
-We log the tool name and its arguments, then push the tool invocation into the currentConversation array.
+When the response includes a tool_use block, Claude wants to call one of the registered tools.
+We log the tool name and arguments, then push the invocation into currentConversation.

 Executing the Tool via MCP